-The Event Analysis view offers most of the features that are available in both the Navigate view and the Events view.
+The Events view offers most of the features that are available in both the Navigate view and the Legacy Events view.
 Similar to the Navigate view, there is a view into meta keys and meta values for logs, endpoints, and packets.
-Like the Events view, an events list shows events listed in the order by time, and you can view the raw event, related meta data, and a reconstruction of an event.
-The Event Analysis reconstruction has some helpful cues to identify points of interest in a reconstruction.
-See Examining Raw Events and Meta Data in the Event Analysis View
+Like the Legacy Events view, an events list shows events listed in the order by time, and you can view the raw event, related metadata, and a reconstruction of an event.
+The Event reconstruction has some helpful cues to identify points of interest.
+See Reconstructing and Analyzing Events.

-Several ways to access the Event Analysis view are available in Version 11.1.
+Several ways to access the Events view are available in Version 11.1 and later.

-- When you hover over a count (the green number after a meta value) in the Navigate view and click Open Event Analysis in new tab, the Event Analysis view opens with the list of events for the selected drill point, and you can begin working as described in Examining Raw Events and Meta Data in the Event Analysis View.
-The list of events can be very large, and there is a chance that the event you selected is not visible in the current page of events.
-In this case, a message advises you to scroll down to view the event.
+- Hover over and click a count (the green number after a meta value) in the Navigate view.
+The Events view opens with the list of events for the selected drill point, and you can begin working as described in Analyze Events in the Events View.

-The Event Analysis view opens with the first service in the service list selected and no data displayed.
-The Select a service field is populated initially with the first service in the list or the last selected service.
-A drop-down menu offers a list of available services in alphabetical order.
+The Events view opens with a service selected and no data displayed.
+A drop-down list offers a list of available services in alphabetical order.
+The Select a service field is populated with the first service in the list or the most recently selected service.
 By default the list of available services is retrieved every twelve hours and cached on the NetWitness server.
-If a service is added or removed from the NetWitness server, the cache is updated with the latest list of services.
-At the beginning of the field an icon provides the status of the query.
+If a service is added or removed from the NetWitness server before the next time to retrieve, the cache is updated with the latest list of services.
+An icon provides the status of the service.

-and no service name = no service is selected.
+- and selected service name = The service is selected.

-=Investigate cannot connect to the selected service or there is no data.
+- = There was an error connecting to the selected service or there is no data in the selected service.
 In this state, the service selector control also turns red, and a tooltip explains why the connection attempt failed and advises you to choose another service.

-- (Optional) Select a service, usually a Concentrator, from the drop-down list.
+- (Optional) Select a service, usually a Broker or Concentrator, from the drop-down list.

 The time range selector shows either the default time range of 24 hours, or the time range that you last selected for this service.
-The Query Events button becomes active and you can enter filters.
-If you launch a query now, the selected time is used.
+The or Query Events button becomes active and you can create filters.
+If you launch a query without creating filters, the selected time is used.

 The selected time range is stored in your browser for this service; you can set different time ranges for different services.

-- Type a query by creating one or more filters that contain at a minimum a meta key or meta entity, operator, and optional value.
-See Filter Results in the Event Analysis View for details on entering queries.
+- Create a query that consists of one or more filters that contain a meta key, operator, and optional value.
+See Filter Results in the Events View for details on creating queries.

-The Event Analysis view displays the activity for the selected service and time range, in accordance with permissions assigned to your role by the administrator.
-With the service selected and data loaded, you are ready to begin analyzing the data.
-Refer to Examining Raw Events and Meta Data in the Event Analysis View to learn how to work in the Event Analysis view.
+The Events view displays the data for the selected service, time range, and query, in accordance with permissions assigned to your role by the administrator.
+You are ready to begin analyzing the data.
+Refer to Examine Event Details in the Events View and Analyze Events in the Events View to learn how to work in the Events view.

-To open and event in the Event Analysis view:
+To open an event in the Event view: